 I remember feeling confused and angry at the time because I had no control over how I would use my talents; I had no voice in the type of game I would work on.
 I felt like a pawn in the hands of a corporation — and that’s exactly what I was.
 We all were.
 This was the beginning of my awakening.

 Working for a corporation, or any company where you’re simply an employee — your feeling of lack of control erodes your soul and creates stress, anxiety and eventually depression if your feeling of powerlessness continues for extended periods of time.
-Scientific studies have already proven the role of control in the workplace has a direct impact on our mental health.
+Scientific studies have proven the role of control in the workplace has a direct impact on our mental health.
 The connection is profound and evident to anyone who feels powerless in the workplace.
+Your feelings of hopelessness are very real.
+Don’t make the mistake of trying to talk yourself out how you are feeling.

 Frustration turned to hate